jenyss/OneConnection/README.md

 ### Error Handling and Code Refinement
 If the code fails to execute (e.g., due to errors), the application sends the user input, generated code, and execution response back to the LLM.
 The LLM analyzes the errors and attempts to fix the code.
-This process is repeated up to 3 times until a working solution is produced.
+This process is repeated up to 3 times and stops earlier if a working solution is produced before the 3rd attempt.
 This approach ensures robust, adaptive handling of user queries, leveraging the LLM’s reasoning capabilities to improve code accuracy and execution success.

 ## Intallation Guide